Biharmonic equation

 The second argument to functionspace is a tuple consisting of (family, degree), where family is the finite element family, and degree specifies the polynomial degree. in this case V consists of second-order, continuous Lagrange finite element functions.

 Next, we locate the mesh facets that lie on the boundary \(\Gamma_D = \partial\Omega\).
-We do this using using locate_entities_boundary and providing a marker function that returns True for points x on the boundary and False otherwise.
+We do this using using exterior_facet_indices which returns all mesh boundary facets (Note: if we are only interested in a subset of those, consider locate_entities_boundary).

 We now find the degrees-of-freedom that are associated with the boundary facets using locate_dofs_topological